paolosalvatori/aks-front-door-end-to-end-tls/README.md

 ])
 param frontDoorSkuName string = 'Premium_AzureFrontDoor'

+@description('Specifies the name of the Front Door user-defined managed identity.') param managedIdentityName string

 @description('Specifies the send and receive timeout on forwarding request to the origin.
 When timeout is reached, the request fails and returns.') param originResponseTimeoutSeconds int = 30